 While we don't officially support IP cameras, you may be able to get yours to work with GoReact if the camera manufacturer provides a driver that can be installed on a local computer.
-As long as the camera is recognized as a hardware device on your computer, Adobe Flash should be able to access it.
+As long as the camera is recognized as a hardware device on your computer, your browser should be able to access it.
 Your IT team can investigate if such an option is available to you.

 If you are having difficulty accessing your camera in GoReact, please see the Troubleshooting: camera guide.